Roman Holiday (1953) dir. William Wyler

 By Alan Bacchus

-Like the breezing feeling of driving around the Roman Portico on a Vespa, such is the experience of watching Roman Holiday, the delightful romantic comedy and screen debut of Audrey Hepburn and accidental advertising campaign for Vespa scooters.
+Like the breezy feeling of driving around the Roman Portico on a Vespa, such is the experience of watching Roman Holiday, the delightful romantic comedy and screen debut of Audrey Hepburn, as well as the accidental advertising campaign for Vespa scooters.

-Miss Hepburn in first major screen role at the age of 24, plays Princess Ann, a royal from an unspecified country, likely patterned after then youthful princess Elizabeth II who was inaugurated as the Queen the year before.
-Ann’s come to Rome on an official visit, which means endless days of bows, curtsies, pomp and ceremony.
-As she watches the vivacious energy of the common people in the streets she desperately yearns to experience the city this way.
-The night before she’s due to leave Rome she escapes from the room and lands herself in the middle of Rome at night.
+Miss Hepburn, in her first major screen role at the age of 24, plays Princess Ann, a royal from an unspecified country, likely patterned after the then youthful princess Elizabeth II, who was inaugurated as the Queen the year before.
+Ann has come to Rome on an official visit, which means endless days of bows, curtsies, pomp and ceremony.
+As she watches the vivacious energy of the common people in the streets, she desperately yearns to experience the city in that way.
+The night before she’s due to leave Rome she escapes from the room and lands herself in the middle of the city at night.

-Sleepy-headed and thus out of sorts, she falls into the company of a handsome journalist Joe Bradley (Gregory Peck), and winds up sleeping on his couch.
-The next morning, Joe and Princess Ann gallivant around the city riding Vespas, getting her hair done, sight seeing etc. Only Joe knows it’s actually the Princess and hides the fact that he’s a journalist in order to get an exclusive story.
-Even though they fall in love her royal duties prevent her from being with Joe, but not before Princess Ann admonishes her affection for him in a coy speech to the press in the film’s finale.
+Sleepy-headed and thus out of sorts, she falls into the company of a handsome journalist, Joe Bradley (Gregory Peck), and winds up sleeping on his couch.
+The next morning, Joe and Princess Ann gallivant around the city riding Vespas, getting her hair done, sight-seeing, etc. Only Joe knows it’s actually the Princess and hides the fact that he’s a journalist in order to get an exclusive story.
+Even though they fall in love, the Princess’s royal duties prevent her from being with Joe.
+But not before Princess Ann admonishes her affection for him in a coy speech to the press in the film’s finale.

 Conflict is kept to a minimum for the most part, as Joe is never really taken to task for his deception of Ann.
-There’s also some laughable lapses in cinema logic – specifically the idea that the Princess can walk around Rome not noticed.
-Or even that by cutting her hair she would be rendered completely invisible.
-But there’s no such thing as common sense in cinema as long as it fits into the formalized structure of the genre.
-And this screenplay is crafted to genre-perfection.
+There are also some laughable lapses in cinema logic – specifically the idea that the Princess can walk around Rome unnoticed; or even that by cutting her hair she would be rendered completely invisible.
+But there’s no such thing as common sense in cinema, as long as it fits into the formalized structure of the genre.
+And this screenplay is crafted to genre perfection.

 The screenplay, written by then blacklisted Dalton Trumbo, who couldn’t take credit for the work, was originally packaged for Elizabeth Taylor and Cary Grant.
-When Hepburn replaced Taylor Grant bowed out for fear of being upstaged by the meatier role and Hepburn’s innate on screen charm.
+When Hepburn replaced Taylor, Grant bowed out for fear of being upstaged by the meatier role and Hepburn’s innate onscreen charm.
 Peck admirably shares the screen and the starring credit, furthering his reputation as a Hollywood nice guy.
-Hepburn even won an Oscar for the work.
+Hepburn even won an Oscar for her work.

-In 1953, the on location setting was new and fresh, and even with today’s eyes Rome in the 1950’s is rendered impossibly romantic.
-And with Peck and Hepburn searing the screen it justly remains a classic today, a dreamy romcom par excellence.
+In 1953, the on-location setting was new and fresh, and even with today’s eyes Rome in the 1950s is rendered impossibly romantic.
+And with Peck and Hepburn searing the screen, it justly remains a classic today – a dreamy romantic comedy par excellence.